“Any movement or sound

 - Also, don’t cut out your selfishness, egotic tendencies out of moral reasons, or just because you want to.
 Because, even though this approach can work for a while and you can deal with some particular situations, it is still dualistic.
 This means that it is missing the whole perspective about you and the capacity to really act freely from there.

-This is the reason for which Self-Enquiry, the surrender to Stillness, is so important because it brings us the non-conceptual knowledge from where such personal emotions or conditionings like bulimia, addiction to alcohol, drugs, jealousy, lying to others and yourself, being overly critical, addiction to the Internet, computer games, or pornographic movies, money, avarice, addiction to power, social position, etc. can be embraced as they are, as blocked energies.
+This is the reason for which Self-Inquiry, the surrender to Stillness, is so important because it brings us the non-conceptual knowledge from where such personal emotions or conditionings like bulimia, addiction to alcohol, drugs, jealousy, lying to others and yourself, being overly critical, addiction to the Internet, computer games, or pornographic movies, money, avarice, addiction to power, social position, etc. can be embraced as they are, as blocked energies.

 - You just need to look at them honesty while also seeing the wholeness of your being.